 "I think this fall, the one the hospital says proved fatal, could have been avoided.
-I'll bet you anything that she had to go to the bathroom and nobody came to assist her when she range the call bell."
+I'll bet you anything that she had to go to the bathroom and nobody came to assist her when she rang the call bell."
 Abby's sadness was tinged with anger.

 "I know, honey.
 But what can we do now?"
 Ben said, trying to sooth her in this, one of the worst in their lives together.